Recursive Language Models: Scaling Long Context Tasks

 \textbf{OOLONG-Pairs}.
-We manually modify the \texttt{trec\_coarse} split of OOLONG to include $20$ new queries that specifically require aggregating \textit{pairs} of chunks to construct the final answer.
-In Appendix~\ref{appx:oolong-pairs}, we explicitly provide all queries in this benchmark.
-We report F1 scores over the answer.
-Each task requires using nearly all \textit{pairs} of entries of the dataset, and therefore scales quadratically in processing costs relative to the input length.
+A modified variant of the \texttt{trec\_coarse} split of OOLONG with $20$ queries that specifically require aggregating \textit{pairs} of chunks to construct the final answer.
+We report F1 scores over the answer, which is a list of entries.
+Each task requires using nearly all \textit{pairs} of entries of the dataset, and therefore requires processing quadratically-many items relative to the input length.
+In Appendix~\ref{appx:oolong-pairs}, we list all queries in this benchmark.

 \textbf{LongBench-v2 CodeQA}~\citep{bai2025longbenchv2deeperunderstanding}.
 A multi-choice code repository understanding split from LongBench-v2 that is challenging for modern frontier models.
-We report the score as the percentage of correct answers.
-Each task requires reasoning over a fixed number of files in a codebase to find the right answer.
+Each instance requires reasoning over a fixed number of files in a codebase to find the right answer.